jNaimXIII/Archive/README.md

 - `rename_files.py <directory>` - Run script.

 > NOTE: `~/.local/bin` needs to be in `$PATH` for you to run the script.
+> NOTE: These are Linux / MacOS only instructions.